 Find Cheap Life Insurance Quotes in Your Area

-There are two types of burial insurance plans you can purchase — standard burial insurance or pre-need insurance.
-Each policy is designed for end-of-life expenses but the main difference will be who receives the death benefit proceeds.
+There are two types of burial insurance plans you can get— standard burial insurance or pre-need insurance.
+Each policy is designed for end-of-life expenses but the main difference will be who gets the death benefit proceeds.
 Costs for this type of life insurance will vary depending on your age, but as with other types of life insurance plans, bearing health complications, you will be able to get better rates at a younger age.
-Although you may already have life insurance coverage as a senior, a burial insurance policy can provide an added safety net for unexpected expenses.
+Although you may already have life insurance coverage as a senior, a burial insurance policy can act as an added safety net for unexpected expenses.

 What is burial insurance for seniors?

 Burial insurance or final expense insurance is a life insurance policy that is designed to be used to cover end-of-life expenses.
 Typically, this type of plan is a whole life insurance policy with a smaller death benefit, usually less than $25,000, that will offer coverage for any expenses you leave behind after passing away.
 Some typical uses include:

 - Outstanding debts